chinadd/chinadd.github.io/sfsce.md

 ### Contributions

- - Manage and provision data center through Infrastructure as Code (IaC) using HashiCorp tech stack (Terraform, Nomad, Consul, Vault) and AWS; Troubleshoot with ACL system reset and Nomad outage recovery; Carry out hot fix to enable service access by modifying inbound rules for ELB security group.
+ - Manage and provision data center through Infrastructure as Code (IaC) using HashiCorp tech stack (Terraform, Nomad, Consul, Vault, Packer) and AWS; Troubleshoot with ACL system reset and Nomad outage recovery; Carry out hotfix to enable service access by modifying inbound rules for ELB security group.

+ - Implement a feature by Terraform that enables least privileged access control for non-technical personel to access billing information accross multiple AWS environments.
+Create automated script that tag EC2 root device volume and bake into AMI image with Packer, to better

 ### Technologies
  - Nomad